SoK: Blockchain Decentralization: Data and Empirical Analysis

-We queried data from three sources: Google BigQuery, CoinMetrics, and the DeFi Pulse API.
+We queried data from Google BigQuery, CoinMetrics, and the DeFi Pulse API.
 We acquired all on-chain transaction data from the traces table in the Google BigQuery Ethereum dataset (see Appendix \ref{metadata} for metadata).
-We queried all token transactions from each token's genesis to July 31, 2021 (the figures include data from genesis to July 21, 2022).
+We queried all token transactions from each token's genesis to date (the figures include data from genesis to June 30, 2023).
 We acquired the ranking and category of DeFi applications ranked in terms of total value locked (TVL) from DeFi Pulse and acquired the market capitalization from Coingecko on July 31, 2021.
 TVL is the total value of assets stored within a DeFi protocol and is a common "size" measure of DeFi applications.
-Beyond the many traditional financial metrics, TVL ~\cite{werner_2021_sok,harvey_2021_defi} is often used to measure the popularity and success of DeFi applications ~\cite{lehar_2021_decentralized}.
-To explore the level of decentralization for different DeFi applications and application categories ranked by TVL, we acquired the top 5 decentralized exchanges (DEX), lending, and asset applications along with the top 4 derivative and payment applications.
+Beyond the many traditional financial metrics, TVL \cite{werner_2021_sok,harvey_2021_defi} is often used to measure the popularity and success of DeFi applications \cite{lehar_2021_decentralized}.
+To explore the level of decentralization for different DeFi applications and application categories ranked by TVL, we acquired the top 5 decentralized exchanges (DEX), lending, asset applications, and the top 4 derivative and payment applications.
 Some applications have more than one ERC-20 token used for different purposes.
-A plethora of DeFi projects with distinct functions exists within the DeFi ecosystem.
-Lending, DEX, assets, payment, and derivatives is a common categorization of protocols ~\cite{harvey_2021_defi,werner_2021_sok,lehar_2021_decentralized}.
+A plethora of DeFi projects with distinct functions exist within the DeFi ecosystem.
+Lending, DEX, assets, payment, and derivatives commonly categorize protocols \cite{harvey_2021_defi,werner_2021_sok,lehar_2021_decentralized}.
 In Table~\ref{tab:1}, we acquired and categorized the top DeFi tokens in each category.
 We applied our decentralization to the top applications in each category.
-To better contrast the decentralization of different DeFi applications, we further categorized the corresponding token type of each DeFi application into governance, stablecoin, liquidity, dividend, yield farming, and yield aggregator according to Coingecko ~\cite{a2021}. ~\citeN{werner_2021_sok} define governance tokens as tokens developers create to allow token holders to influence governance decisions in a blockchain system, usually representing voting power in a DeFi protocol.
-They also often have other features along with governance: access to a network, receiving dividends, etc. A stablecoin is a cryptocurrency designed to have a stable price, typically by pegging its price to a commodity or currency or by regulating its supply using algorithms.
+To better contrast the decentralization of different DeFi applications, we categorized the corresponding token type of each DeFi application into governance, stablecoin, liquidity, dividend, yield farming, and yield aggregator, according to Coingecko \cite{a2021}.
+Werner et al. (2021) \cite{werner_2021_sok} define governance tokens as tokens developers create to allow token holders to influence governance decisions in a blockchain system, usually representing voting power in a DeFi protocol.
+They also often have other features along with governance: access to a network, receiving dividends, etc. We cannot analyze the decentralization of governance by applying our index to governance tokens, as it does not capture participation in the governance process.
+However, governance tokens are likewise tradeable assets with intrinsic value beyond governance (such as protocol access) and often act as stakes/shares in a DeFi application \cite{kiayias_2022_sok}.
+A stablecoin is a cryptocurrency designed to have a stable price, typically by pegging its price to a commodity or currency or regulating its supply using algorithms.
 According to CoinMarketCap, liquidity tokens or liquidity provider tokens (LPs) are tokens issued to liquidity providers on a DEX that run on an automated market maker (AMM) protocol.
 A dividend token is a token that pays out a portion of platform revenue to holders.
-According to CoinMarketCap, yield farming is staking or lending crypto assets to generate returns in the form of additional cryptocurrency rewards ~\cite{vermaak_2020_what}.
+According to CoinMarketCap, yield farming is staking or lending crypto assets to generate returns in the form of additional cryptocurrency rewards \cite{vermaak_2020_what}.
 Yield farming tokens are dealt out by yield farming protocols to incentivize liquidity providers.
 Yield aggregators are DeFi protocols that automatically help users allocate assets to maximize yield farming returns by searching for the best opportunities and adjusting for factors such as gas prices.
 A yield aggregator token acts as a claim for the deposit for a yield aggregator protocol.
+We also categorize each token by its economic usage into general payment tokens, platform tokens, product tokens, and cash-flow-based tokens according to the Palgrave Handbook of FinTech and Blockchain \cite{cong_2021_categories}.